 Peace of Mind

 Sometimes, despite our best efforts illnesses just happen.
 While we can do our best to reduce out likelihood of developing some cancers, we can never be 100% risk free.
 In some cases the genes we are born with may increase our risks of developing cancer.
 To really be on the safe side, the best option is to be prepared.
-That’s where Cigna’s Cancer Cover may help.
-Cancer Cover by Cigna offers you a lump sum payment that will be paid to you on diagnosis, to put towards treatment or any other associated costs.
+That’s where adding Trauma Cover to your Life Insurance policy may help.
+Trauma Cover offers you a lump sum payment that will be paid to you on diagnosis, to put towards treatment or any other associated costs.
 That way, if despite all your best efforts to prevent cancer, you’ll be well prepared to beat it.

 The health and wellness information on this page is for informational purposes.
 It does not constitute medical advice and is not intended to be a substitute for proper medical care provided by a doctor or nurse.
 Cigna assumes no responsibility for any circumstances arising out of the use, misuse, interpretation or application of any information supplied in the content.
 For more information, please read our Community Guidelines.